Cheaper by the Dozen 2

 The inciting incident occurs at 12 minutes when Kate proposes one last family vacation together before everyone goes their separate ways.
 This creates hope for reconnection but also highlights the impending separation..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 47 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The Baker-Murtaugh competition reaches a major event (likely the Labor Day Cup or similar challenge).
+Significantly, this crucial beat The Baker-Murtaugh competition reaches a major event (likely the Labor Day Cup or similar challenge).
 Tom's obsession with winning becomes obvious to everyone, and his behavior begins to embarrass and alienate his children.
 False victory turns to recognition of deeper problems., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Tom has a realization (possibly through Kate's wisdom or a crisis moment) that being a father doesn't mean controlling his children - it means supporting them as they grow.
 He chooses to change his approach and make things right., demonstrating the transformation achieved throughout the journey.